Tubeimoside-1 inhibits growth via the induction of cell cycle arrest and apoptosis in human melanoma A375 cells

 Result and Discussion

 The investigation was initiated with screening of natural compounds against A375 human melanoma cells.
 We found that TBMS1 exhibited cytotoxic effects on the growth of A375 cells.
 TBMS1 is a natural compound that belongs to a triterpenoid saponin family.
 We determined the effects of TBMS1 on the growth of A375 human melanoma cells by quantifying the viable cells using MTT assay.
 TBMS1 inhibited the growth of A375 human melanoma cells in a dose-dependent manner (Figure 2).
-Morphological changes were observed under phase contrast microscopy after treating cells with 20 and 40 μM of TBMS1.
+Morphological changes were observed under phase contrast microscopy after treating cells with 20 and 40 uM of TBMS1.
 There was a significant decrease in the number of A375 cells treated with TBMS1 as compared to the control group.
 Furthermore, the cells become round-shaped and poorly adhered to the cultured plates while the control group cells showed a typical polygonal and cobblestone monolayer appearance and remained firmly attached to cultured plates (data not shown).
 The results indicated that TBMS1 induced growth inhibition of A375 cells, in addition to other type of cancer cells previously reported including A549 lung cancer cells (Zhang et al., 2011), HeLa cervical cancer cells (Xu et al., 2009), and nasopharyngeal carcinoma CNE-2Z (Ma et al., 2008; Weng et al., 2003).

 Figure 2: The effects of TBMS1 on viability of A375 cells.
 A375 cells were treated with various concentrations of TBMS1 for 24 hours.
 Cell death was determined by using MTT assay.
 Data shown are means ± SD (n= 3)

 There are several mechanisms which control the cell cycle to ensure the correct cell division.
 It is well known that progression of cell cycle is maintained by different check points in normal cells and the transition from one cell cycle phase to another occurs in an orderly fashion.
 In cancerous cells, some basic modifications occurred in the genetic control of cell division, resulting in an uncontrolled cell proliferation.
 As the deregulation of cell cycle progression is the hallmark of cancer; thereby cell cycle regulation could be a potential and effective strategy for the treatment of cancer (Grana and Reddy, 1995; Vermeulen et al., 2003).
 Therefore, we analyzed effect of TBMS1 on cell cycle progression of A375 cells.
 It was found that TBMS1 arrested cell cycle at G2/M phase, which supported the previous reported results in HeLa cells (Xu et al., 2009).
-The percentage of
+The percentage of accumulation of cells in the G2/M phase was increased from 9.4% in control group to 26.7%, and 37.9% in the cells treated with 20 and 40 μM of TBMS1 respectively for 24 hours (Figure 3).
+These findings revealed that G2/M phase cell cycle arrest was one of the mechanisms through which TBMS1 induces cytotoxicity in A375 cells.
+A number of recent studies have shown that by arresting the cell division at certain checkpoints in the cell cycle, several chemotherapeutic and chemopreventive agents have demonstrated potential antiproliferative effects (Mantena et al., 2006; Srivastava and Gupta, 2006; Vermeulen et al., 2003).

 Figure 3: Effect of TBMS1 on the cell cycle distribution.
 A375 cells were treated with 0, 20, and 40 μM of TBMS1 for 24 hours and then they were stained with PI for flow cytometric analysis.
 (A) Histograms show number of cells/channel (y-axis) vs. DNA content (x-axis) and (B) The values indicate the percentage of cells in the indicated phases of cell cycle.
 The data shown are repre-sentative of three independent experiments with the similar results. ap<0.05 and bp<0.01 compared with the control